carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ##### D/ Network Access Control List (Created by default)

-- Extra layer of security for your VPC (acts as a Firewall) as it can be used to control the traffic in and out of subnets.
+- Extra layer of security **for your VPC** (acts as a Firewall) as it can be used to control the traffic in and out of subnets.
 - Similar to security groups, as they contain rules, but you can you can **block IP addresses** with a NACL (unlike Security Groups).
+- NACL are **stateless**, when you create an inbound rule and an outbound rule is not automatically created.
+It means they can have separate inbound and outbound rules (unlike Security Groups).
 - A NACL can be associated with many Subnets, but a subnet can only have one NACL
-- NACL are stateless, meaning they can have separate inbound and outbound rules (unlike Security Groups).
 - PCs comes with a modifiable default NACL.
 By default, it allows all inbound and outbound traffic.
 - You can create custom NACL.
 By default, each custom network ACL denies all inbound and outbound traffic until you add rules.
 - Each subnet within a VPC must be associated with only 1 NACL